-PRIME Student Internship was designed as a SIX week summer student internship experience that includes devotions, classroom teaching, outreach and serving opportunities as well as times of fun and connecting.
-The curriculum will rotate over the course of FOUR summers.
+PRIME Student Internship is an experience that includes devotions, classroom teaching, outreach and serving opportunities as well as times of fun and connecting.
+The curriculum is designed to rotate over FOUR courses.

 CLASSES ON DISCIPLESHIP, WORLDVIEW AND DOCTRINE:

-- Video Classes: There are 18 video classes (approx 45 minutes long), imparted by Portland Bible College professors and Mannahouse Youth pastors.
+- Video Classes: There are 18 video classes (approx 45 minutes long) in each course, imparted by Portland Bible College professors and Mannahouse Youth pastors.
 Preview Lectures from PRIME01

 - Student Notes: A notebook with the outline of the class content is provided for you to download and provide to your students.